 Acute exposure to high concentrations of toxic gas over a short time is characteristic of industrial accidents resulting from a faulty valve or pump in a gas tank or occurring during gas transport.
 Many people may be exposed and affected.
 The release of methyl isocyanate from a chemical plant in Bhopal, India in 1984 killed > 2000 people.

-Respiratory damage is related to the concentration of the gas and its solubility.
+Respiratory damage is related to the concentration and water solubility of the gas and the duration of exposure.

 More water-soluble gases (eg, chlorine, ammonia, sulfur dioxide, hydrogen chloride) dissolve in the upper airway and immediately cause mucous membrane irritation, which may alert people to the need to escape the exposure.
 Permanent damage to the upper respiratory tract, distal airways, and lung parenchyma occurs only if escape from the gas source is impeded.

-The most serious immediate complication is acute respiratory distress syndrome (ARDS), which usually occurs within 24 h.
+The most serious immediate complication is acute respiratory distress syndrome (ARDS), which usually occurs acutely but can be delayed as long as 24 hours.
 Patients with significant lower airway involvement may develop bacterial infection.

 Ten to 14 days after acute exposure to some agents (eg, ammonia, nitrogen oxides, sulfur dioxide, mercury), some patients develop bronchiolitis obliterans progressing to ARDS.
 Bronchiolitis obliterans with organized pneumonia can ensue when granulation tissue accumulates in the terminal airways and alveolar ducts during the body’s reparative process.
 A minority of these patients develop late pulmonary fibrosis.